The regularizing effects of resetting in a particle system for the Burgers equation: Introduction

-The natural approach one would expect to use `overcoming' the shocks in \eqsBurgersN, would be to continue the system past shocks as weak solutions using an analogue of the Rankine-Hugoniot condition\cite{bblEvansPDE}*{Section 3.4.1}, and then prove that as $N \to \infty$, these weak solutions converge to the smooth solutions of the Burgers' equation.
-This approach, however, is impossible to use as the stochastic PDE satisfied by $u^N$ involves second order terms, for which the classical techniques \cite{bblEvansPDE}*{Section 3.4.1} will not work.
+The natural approach one would expect to use ``overcoming'' the shocks in~(\ref{eqndXiN})--(\ref{eqnUn}), would be to continue the system past shocks as weak solutions using an analogue of the Rankine--Hugoniot condition (\cite {bblEvansPDE}, Section 3.4.1), and then prove that as $N \to\infty$, these weak solutions converge to the smooth solutions of the Burgers equation.
+This approach, however, is impossible to use as the stochastic PDE satisfied by $u^N$ involves second-order terms, for which the classical techniques (\cite{bblEvansPDE}, Section 3.4.1) will not work.

-While the system~\eqsBurgersN can not be continued past shocks, the shocks can (surprisingly!) be ``avoided with large probability'' by resetting the Lagrangian maps.
+While the system~(\ref{eqndXiN})--(\ref{eqnUn}) cannot be continued past shocks, the shocks can (surprisingly!) be ``avoided with large probability'' by resetting the Lagrangian maps.
 This is the main content of this paper.
-Namely, suppose we solve \eqsBurgersN for short time $\delta_t$, and then replace the initial data with $u^N_{\delta_t}$, and restart the system \eqsBurgersN with this new initial data.
+Namely, suppose we solve~(\ref{eqndXiN})--(\ref{eqnUn}) for short time $\delta_t$, and then replace the initial data with $u^N_{\delta_t}$, and restart the system~(\ref{eqndXiN})--(\ref{eqnUn}) with this new initial data.
 Our main theorem shows that, if we repeat this procedure often enough, then we can avoid shocks on an arbitrarily large time interval, with probability arbitrarily close to $1$.

 Explicitly, consider the system